Can you drink alcohol while taking antidepressants?

 Answer From Daniel K. Hall-Flavin, M.D.

+Can you drink alcohol while taking antidepressants?
 It’s recommended to avoid combining antidepressants and alcohol.
 Drinking while taking antidepressants may worsen your symptoms, and in some cases can be dangerous.
 Combining the two may cause the following:

 An increase in depression and anxiety.